cosimo-schiavoni/R_projects/README.md

       on the domestic supply.
 Normally per capita income and trade openness are supposed to be correlated: the more the level of trade openness rises, the more capita income increases, but following a decreasing path in time (Online Trade Outcomes Indicators – The world Bank, 2013).
-Evidence of positive correlations have been shoved also between TO and Productivity, basing this theory on the main assumption that an opened market causes the spread of the competition, resulting hence in a higher output/input relationship (JaeBin Ahn and Romain Duval, 2017).
+Evidence of positive correlations have been shoved also between TO and Productivity, basing this theory on the main assumption that an opened market causes the spread of the competition, resulting hence in a higher output/input relationship.
 Despite these phenomena, the introduction of the Trade Openness index is not new, for instance it can be found in the research carried out by J. He and H. Wang in 2012.
 The expectation is strictly related to the one presented for FDI.
 In fact, given the above described incentivizing mechanism for outsourcing a production chain to developing countries, it can be expected that then the output would be traded with other economies.
 This phenomenon seems to particularly fit Chinese economic model, which is the first exporter in the world.
 The main concern is that China could have gained high trade margins by exploiting